micheleugolini/devicetomostsuitablestation/README.md

         pip install -r requirements.txt

     Run the command "python app.py" or "python3 app.py" if you are on macOS/Linux
-    if you don't you don't have the enviroment setup to run python3 as standard
+    if you don't have the enviroment setup to run python3 as standard

     To run the unit test of the solution run
     python -m unittest unittests.testcomputemostsuitable